 DANVILLE – Robert Edward Bell, 80, of Danville passed away peacefully on Saturday (Nov.
 17, 2012) at home with his family by his side.

 The family would especially like to thank the care providers of Carle Hospice for their support.
-Memorial donations may be made to the above or to the Wounded Warrior Project, P.O.
-Box 758517, Topeka, KS 66675, http://www.woundedwarriorproject.org/.
+Memorial donations can be made to Carle Hospice or to the Wounded Warrior Project, P.O.
+Box 758517, Topeka, KS 66675, http://www.woundedwarriorproject.org/ .